Depth of Knowledge…

 I’d like to share are a couple of things with you to make you go “Hmmm”…

-I encouraged the group NOT to get caught up in “the technique trap” (where the primary goal is to continue learning more and more techniques without a major emphasis on developing skill and understanding).
-Instead, I encouraged them to continue to practice and develop what they already knew – or at least thought they knew.
+I encouraged this group of blue belts NOT to get caught up in “the technique trap” (where the primary goal is to continue learning more and more techniques without a major emphasis on developing skill and understanding along the way).
+Instead, I encouraged them to continue to memorize, practice and develop what they already knew – or at least thought they knew.

 Next, I gave them a most unforgettable experience!
-I asked each of them to prevent me from passing their guard.
-Each student tried hard to prevent me from passing their guard – but I eventually passed.
-And, from their perspective it seemed like I used the same technique each time.
-When I finished passing each of their guard I asked them, “What did you see and what did you feel?”
+I asked each of them to place me inside of their guard and to prevent me from passing it.
+Each student tried hard to prevent me from passing their guard, but I eventually passed.
+And from their perspective it seemed like I used the same technique each time.
+When I finished passing each guard I asked them, “What did you see and what did you feel?”
 They all said something to the effect, “You passed our guards using the same under the leg guard passing technique and none of us could stop you.”

 They looked at me as though to say, “What do you mean, ‘Eight ways of passing the guard under the leg?
 You only taught us one way.’”